Denegal/Opslog/install/help/_sources/Usage.rst.txt

   --format FILETYPE     Format to use when exporting the log(csv, json, or default) --merge File1 File2   Merge multiple log files together into one

-Note: The files can be given in absolute or relative path.
+- Note 1: The files can be given in absolute or relative path.
 If no path is specified the file will output to the current directory.

-Note 2: The merge command can accept any number of log files.
+- Note 2: The merge command can accept any number of log files.
 It will first check to ensure all supplied files are in the correct format, and then ask for the output log name before merging.

 Output Arguments
 ================